GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

 ### Letting the players join a new game

 Use the action **Open game lobbies**.
-This action will show the lobbies to the player, so they can join a game. (empty or already started).
+This action will show the lobbies to the player, so they can join a game (empty or already started).

 ![Default Lobbies screen](./default-lobbies-screen.png)